mjul/SpracheParserCombinatorLab/README.md

 ```

 `Many` denotes zero or more, `Text` folds the resulting sequence of chars from _Many_ of `Parse.CharExcept` into a single string.
+`StringLiteral` is the class we have defined to represent a StringLiteral in our Abstract Syntax Tree, so the result
+of the above code is mapping directly from text input to objects.

+That's pretty cool for a few lines of code.

 For a larger example see `ParserTest.cs` and the files defining the parser (`Grammar.cs`) and the Abstract Syntax Tree types (`AstTypes.cs`).